abelardojarab/gputeachingkit-labs/Module23/OpenACCVectorAdd/description.markdown

 # Obtaining a PGI Compiler Licence

-Information on how to obtain a licence to the PGI compiler is available on the [Bitbucket repository](https://bitbucket.org/hwuligans/gputeachingkit-labs/src/master/Module23/OpenACCVectorAdd/PGI_LICENCE_INFO.markdown) as well.
+Information on how to obtain a licence to the PGI compiler is available on the [Bitbucket repository](https://bitbucket.org/hwuligans/gputeachingkit-labs/src/master/Module23/OpenACCVectorAdd/PGI_LICENCE_INFO.markdown).